-RangeVision 3D scanners are based on structured light technology.
+RangeVision 3D scanners are based on structured light 3D scanning technology.
 The basic principle: a video projector casts a pattern on a 3D surface.
-The surfaces modifies the pattern in a specific way which is captured by 2 cameras.
+The surface modifies the pattern in a specific way which is captured by 2 cameras.
 This pattern deformation allows the 3D scanner to calculate the 3D surface’s topology and to create a 3D mesh.

 RangeVision recently introduced an affordable desktop 3D scanner called the Smart.
 The Smart is available in 3 colors: grey, red and yellow.

-Objects used for tests 3D scans: a wooden hand (usually a drawing reference for art students), a hand, a shoe and a small figurine.
+Objects used for test 3D scans: a wooden hand (usually a drawing reference for art students), a hand, a shoe, and a small figurine.